johnwr-response/golang-working-with-concurrency/LOCAL_NOTES.md

 - Logical Race Conditions are not detected by the `-race` flag
 - If we make sure that we always get a lock on the lower numbered fork first, we will never run into that problem

+### Challenge: Printing out the order in which the meal is finished
+- At the end, print out the order in which the diners finished the meal.